Who could have predicted that Twillingate, this picturesque island of […]

 A walk through the museums in Twillingate and Durrell brings the history and culture of one of Newfoundland’s oldest towns to life..

-Learn about Beothuk history, merchant times, the proud military history of Twillingate as well as other highlights such as the Georgina Stirling exhibit in Twillingate museum and the polar bear exhibition in Durrell museum.
+Learn about Beothuk history, merchant times, the proud military history of Twillingate as well as other highlights such as the Georgina Stirling exhibition in Twillingate museum and the polar bear exhibition in Durrell museum.
+The Wooden Boat Museum brings Twillingate’s boat building history alive with a working boat builder on site.

-Twillingate was founded on an ocean culture and its museum exhibits speak of the fishery, the famous alphabet fleet and the town’s merchants that created an industry from a way of life.
+Twillingate was founded on an ocean culture and its museum portrays displays of the fishery, the famous Alphabet Fleet and the town’s merchants that created an industry from a way of life.

-You’ll also learn about mining activities in the area’s first newspaper, its connection to the Boys Scouts and Girls Guides, its hospital and school.
+Also learn about mining activities in the area, the town’s first newspaper, its connection to the Boys Scouts and Girls Guides, and its hospital and school.

 Sellens Cove Rd (behind St. Peter’s Anglican Church)